 It may be difficult for you to know exactly how you got into this situation.
 Some are honest enough with themselves that they know step-by-step how everything came to be as it is now.
 Others have more difficulty, their mind confused because what they are doing is so contrary to what they believe and value.
 Some feel that God sent them their soul mate.
-Others blame it on the way their spouse’s actions or lack of actions.
+Others blame it on their spouse’s actions or lack of actions.

 Underlying vulnerabilities very likely made the new relationship possible.
 Highly revered marriage researcher John Gottman writes in his book The Marriage Clinic:

 …many clinicians…have been quick to point out that ‘affairs involve sex, but sex is usually not the purpose of the affair’…In fact, most clinicians who have written in this area report that affairs are usually about seeking friendship, support, understanding, and validation…they are about getting the acceptance that is missing in the marriage.”

 My work with thousands of couples in crisis indicates that this is exactly the case.
-Relationship affairs – as opposed to the one-night-stand type affairs that are wholly about sex and not at all about relationship – usually find root in a person’s feeling unloved, unaccepted, disliked, or disrespected.
+Relationship affairs – as opposed to the one-night-stand type of affairs that are wholly about sex and not at all about relationship – usually find root in a person’s feeling unloved, unaccepted, disliked, or disrespected.
 That doesn’t mean that the person necessarily went looking for affirmation and validation from someone else.
 However, when it came, it captured his/her heart and they fell in love with someone else.